BatGap Logo

 David: But they didn’t.

-Rick: They didn’t, but let’s say, from the perspective that they did
+Rick: They didn’t, but let’s say, from the perspective that they did.

 David: Oh, from Unity.

-Rick: From the perspective that there is a creation, and it has all these laws that govern it, and who set that whole thing in motion?
+Rick: From the perspective that there is a creation, and it has all these laws that govern it, who set that whole thing in motion?
 Or can the question be answered?

 David: Well, you could say the Divine, God, however you want to say it.